rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 These are not abstract philosophical questions.
 They are practical leadership challenges that demand immediate attention.

 The complexity arises from several unique characteristics of AI systems.
-They operate at scales and speeds that make traditional oversight mechanisms inadequate—an AI agent can make thousands of decisions before a human could review a single one.
+They operate at scales and speeds that make traditional oversight mechanisms inadequate-an AI agent can make thousands of decisions before a human could review a single one.
 They exhibit behaviors that emerge from training rather than explicit programming, making them difficult to predict or fully understand.
 They process information in ways that can surface patterns invisible to human analysis, including patterns that reflect historical biases.
 And they create new forms of distance between decision-makers and those affected by decisions, complicating accountability.

 The stakes are genuinely high.
 An algorithmic bias in hiring systems can perpetuate discrimination at scale, affecting thousands of candidates while remaining invisible to the people operating the system.
 A privacy breach in AI-processed data can expose sensitive information, violating trust and potentially violating law.
 A lack of transparency in AI decision-making can undermine stakeholder confidence and invite regulatory intervention.
 An accountability gap when AI causes harm can leave organizations legally and morally exposed.